Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities: The Local Momentum Tracking Method

-\textbf{The Local Momentum Tracking Method.} Integrating the three components discussed above, we develop the complete \DSMTL~method.
-The updates for the $t$-th communication round are given in the compact form below.
+\textbf{The Local Momentum Tracking Method.} Integrating the three components discussed above, we present the complete \DSMTL~method.
+The updates for the $t$-th communication round are given in the compact form below: